dieDeMiguel/lists-server-actions/README.md

 ### Main Features

-- **Pagination**: Content is paginated accordingly to enhance UX.
+- **Pagination**: Content is paginated to enhance user experience, allowing users to navigate through data efficiently.
-- **Tailored  "Next and Previous" buttons:** User can navigate seamslessly between paginated tables.
-Buttons are accordingly disabled.
+- **Tailored "Next and Previous" Buttons**: Users can seamlessly navigate between paginated tables with buttons that are appropriately enabled or disabled based on the current page.
-- **Search**: User can search the tabulated data preserving pagination behaviour.
+- **Search**: Users can search through the tabulated data while preserving pagination behavior, ensuring a smooth and intuitive search experience.
-- **Loading States:** 'useTransition' hook is used to leverage the best UX possible using loading states.
+- **Loading States**: The `useTransition` hook is utilized to provide the best possible user experience by displaying loading states during data fetching and transitions.
-- **SSR**: Component architecture is smartly used to leverage the best possible user experience.
+- **Server-Side Rendering (SSR)**: The component architecture is designed to leverage SSR, providing an optimized and fast user experience by rendering content on the server.

 ### Installation: